Faulkner County assistance programs.

 Call the Conway Arkansas based Community Action Program for Central Arkansas, Inc. at (501) 329-9247 to learn more about these assistance programs, other services, or to apply for help.
 Find more details on Community Action Program for Central Arkansas.

-Another of the leading non-profit organizations is the Salvation Army.
-This center has a few locations in the region and offers a number of social services, financial aid, and guidance to the needy and low income.
-A pantry, thrift store, and clothing closet can provide free clothing, school supplies, and certificates or vouchers for basic needs.
+Another of the leading non-profit organizations is the Faulkner County Salvation Army.
+This center has a few locations in the region and offers a number of social services, financial aid, and guidance to the needy as well as low income.
+A free food pantry, thrift store, and clothing closet can provide free clothing, school supplies, and certificates or vouchers for basic needs.
 There is also free Christmas gifts as well as food baskets.
 While more limited, some Conway area families may receive cash assistance or loans for paying expenses such as rent or energy bills.

 Providing assistance and joy around the holidays is always another focus of the agency.
 Families, in particular those with young children, will enroll in programs for Easter, Thanksgiving, and Christmas.
 Children and families can receive free gifts, meals, and other support.
 The Salvation Army also runs other assistance programs as well.
 Continue Salvation Army Faulkner County.

 Families can also turn to free clothing closets, furniture banks and school programs.
-Non-profit centers around the Faulkner County Arkansas region distribute items such as school supplies, Christmas toys and gifts, shoes, boots, and school uniforms.
+Non-profit centers around the Faulkner County Arkansas region distribute items such as school supplies, free Christmas toys and gifts, shoes, boots, furniture and school uniforms.
 The working poor and very low income may receive the items for free, if they meet income conditions.
 Click here for more details on Little Rock area free clothing closets.